ziutek/simple_go_wiki/README.md

 Next we may create separate user for our application and grant him access to *articles* table:

-    mysql> grant insert,update,delete on articles to testuser@localhost;
+    mysql> GRANT INSERT,UPDATE,DELETE ON articles TO testuser@localhost;
     Query OK, 0 rows affected (0.00 sec)

-    mysql> set password for testuser@localhost = password('TestPasswd9')
+    mysql> SET PASSWORD FOR testuser@localhost = PASSWORD('TestPasswd9')
     Query OK, 0 rows affected (0.00 sec)

 ## View

 Lets write some code in Go.
-To define the application view we use *kview* and *kasia.go* packages.
+To define the application view we will use *kview* and *kasia.go* packages.
 You may install them this way:

     $ git clone git://github.com/ziutek/kasia.go
     $ cd kasia.go && make install